oracle/weblogic-kubernetes-operator/site/user-guide.md

 While it is natural to expose web applications outside the cluster, exposing administrative features like the Administration Console and a T3 channel for WLST should be given more careful consideration.
 There are alternative options that should be weighed.
 For example, Kubernetes provides the ability to securely access a shell running in a container in a pod in the cluster.
 WLST could be executed from such an environment, meaning the T3 communications are entirely within the Kubernetes cluster and therefore more secure.

-Oracle recommends careful consideration before deciding to expose any administrative interfaces externally.
+Oracle recommends careful consideration before deciding to expose any administrative or non-HTTP(S) interfaces or protocols externally.

 ## Operator Docker image